 - 7.1.9 Front gardens should be planted with a minimum of one canopy tree per standard residential lot frontage combined with lower scale planting.
-The canopy tree should have a minimum mature height of 4m. - 7.1.10 Impermeable hard surface materials must not exceed 40% of the front garden area including the driveway and front path. - 7.1.11 Hard paved or impervious surfaces should be limited to driveways and front paths only. - 7.1.12 A minimum softscape area of 60% of the total front garden area is to be installed.
-The softscape should consist of turf, garden beds and permeable surface materials including decorative stone aggregate or pebbles. - 7.1.13 At least 30% of the softscape area must consist of planted garden bed. - 7.1.14 The softscape area must include a minimum of 8sq.m of lawn turf, ground cover or feature pebble / stone aggregate surface. - 7.1.15 There must be a minimum 500mm width of garden bed to the front and side boundaries of the front garden and a minimum 1200mm width of garden bed to the front edge of the dwelling and 800mm for the side edge of the dwelling for corner lots. - 7.1.16 Unless otherwise approved, front gardens are to have a minimum 500mm width of garden bed to the side boundaries, 800mm minimum for the side boundary edge for corner lots and a minimum 1200mm width of garden bed to the front edge of the dwelling.
+The canopy tree should have a minimum mature height of 4m. - 7.1.10 Impermeable hard surface materials must not exceed 40% of the front garden area including the driveway and front path, but excluding a maximum 1m wide path adjacent the external walls of the home. - 7.1.11 Hard paved or impervious surfaces should be limited to driveways, front paths and paths adjacent the external walls of the home only. - 7.1.12 A minimum softscape area of 60% of total front garden area is to be installed.
+The softscape should consist of turf, garden beds and permeable surface materials including decorative stone aggregate or pebbles. - 7.1.13 At least 30% of the softscape area must consist of planted garden bed. - 7.1.14 The softscape area must include a minimum of 8sq.m of lawn turf, ground cover or feature pebble / stone aggregate surface. - 7.1.15 There must be a minimum 500mm width of garden bed to the front and side boundaries of the front garden and a minimum 1200mm width of garden bed to the front edge of the dwelling and 800mm for the sideedge of the dwelling for corner lots. - 7.1.16 Unless otherwise approved, front gardens are to have a minimum 500mm width of garden bed to the side boundaries, 800mm minimum for the side boundary edge for corner lots and a minimum 1200mm width of garden bed to the front edge of the dwelling.
 For the front boundary to the street a minimum 500mm width of garden bed is to be installed to at least 60% of the total lot frontage; for example a 14m lot frontage is to have a minimum of 8.4m of the frontage as garden bed, with the remainder as lawn or other soft landscape treatment.